tableau/extensions-api/docs/trex_error_handling.md

     //
     function visibilityhandlermethod() {
      if (document.hidden) {
-         // do something to pause execution
-      }    else  {
+         // do something while you pause the extension execution }    else  {
             // do stuff
         // call the Extensions API